John 20:13: Analysis

+The role of the angels presented in the Gospel of John during the resurrection narrative is far less developed than in the synoptic gospels, with John placing much of the weight on the subsequent encounter between Mary and the risen Jesus.
+See Mary Magdalene#Resurrection of Jesus for more details.

+The word woman in this verse is a translation of the Greek word γυναι (gunai).
+This term was the polite way to address an adult female, and is in no way lacking in reverence despite how the word might sound to modern ears.
+In John 2:4, for instance, Jesus uses this same word to address his mother.
+John Chrysostom comments that the angels first address Mary "compassionately", "to prevent her from being overpowered by a spectacle of such extraordinary brightness".
+He adds that "Why weepest thou" is less a question, more an invitation: "Weep not".

+In art

 The contrast between Mary's bewilderment in this episode and the dramatic change that takes place immediately thereafter is also reflected in the iconography of the corresponding scenes.
-The depiction of Mary's confusion in her encounter with the angels is often attributed to Matthew 28:13 in which the guards are paid to say that the body had been stolen.
+The depiction of Mary's confusion in her encounter with the angels is often attributed to Matthew 28:13, where the guards at the tomb are paid to say that the body had been stolen.
 The somewhat bleak iconography of this scene is then often contrasted with the brilliant lights that shine from a resurrected Jesus after he has been recognized.

-The role of the angels presented in the Gospel of John during the resurrection narrative is far less than in the synoptic gospels, with John placing much of the weight on the following encounter between Mary and a resurrected Jesus.